Executive Summary:

 Dive Into the World of Manuka Honey

-Manuka honey is far from a new commodity, but as it swarms the internet in popularity, you may have questions.
+Manuka honey is far from a new commodity, but as it gains popularity, you may have questions.
 What is Manuka honey, and how is it different from regular honey?

-If you’ve seen Manuka honey before, you may have noticed its darker-than-normal color or its creamer-than-usual texture.
-The sweet, rich, and velvety flavors of this superfood set it apart from other honey.
+If you’ve seen Manuka honey before, you may have noticed its darker-than-normal color or its creamier-than-usual texture.
+The sweet, rich, and velvety flavors of this super honey set it apart from other honey varieties.

-So, what is it about Manuka honey that makes it delicious?
-What’s the story behind Manuka honey’s uses in traditional alternative medicine, and what exactly makes it a superfood?
+So, what is it about Manuka honey that makes it so delicious?
+What’s the story behind its traditional uses, and what exactly makes it special?

 What Is Manuka Honey?